 To support residents and fellows who wish to pursue global health clinical and/or research experiences.

-- Fola May, MD, PhD, Co-Director of Postgraduate Global Health Education, Global Health Program
+- Hijab Zubairi, MD, Co-Director of Resident and Fellow Education, Global Health Program

 Global Health Elective Requirements